Bahaman funnel-eared bat

 The Bahaman funnel-eared bat (Chilonatalus tumidifrons) is a species of bat in the family Natalidae.

-It is endemic to the Bahamas, in the northeastern Caribbean.
+It is endemic to the Bahamas.
 It was first discovered by Miller in 1903.
 They are listed as "near threatened" by the IUCN due to the decline in their habitat.

 Description and biology

 Females gather in maternity colonies where they give birth and care for their single offspring.
 Average gestation period is around ten months.
 Birth occurs in the late dry season, suggesting that mating occurs after the late dry season.
-The offspring are relatively large, often close to 50% of their mothers’ weight.
+The offspring are relatively large, often close to 50% of their mothers' weight.
 Females are fully responsible for giving care to their newborn.
 The population of the Bahaman funnel-eared bat is decreasing due to their declining habitat environment.

 All funnel-eared bats have very large and funnel-shaped ears.
 These allow them to detect near-silent sounds and return echoes through echolocation.
 Small papillae cover their ears, increasing auditory sensitivity.
 Like other animals, they use olfactory and tactile cues to communicate.